 Cat Chen founded Skylar after she was searching for fragrances without allergens and harmful chemicals and coming up short.
-The brand's fragrances are hypoallergenic; made with clean ingredients; and free of parabens, SLS, phthalates; animal-derived ingredients; and synthetic dyes.
+The brand's fragrances are hypoallergenic, made with clean ingredients, and free of parabens, SLS, phthalates, animal-derived ingredients, and synthetic dyes.

 You probably know Erica Choi best from her blog, Egg Canvas, but now, she's adding founder to her resume.
 The esthetician and creative consultant just launched her own clean skincare line, Superegg.
 In Asian culture, the egg is commonly used in skincare, so Choi is taking that idea but giving it a vegan spin.
 The plant-based ingredients in the products mimic the nourishing benefits of an egg.
-Right now, you can buy its eye, cheek mask, moisturizer, and cleanser.
+Right now, you can buy its eye and cheek mask, moisturizer, and cleanser.

 A trip to Kyoto introduced Vicky Tsai to Japanese ingredients and skincare rituals, and she was inspired to bring back her learnings.
 From that, Tatcha was born.
-The brand fuses Japanese skincare traditions with modern technology—and the results are luxurious, nourishing products.
+The brand fuses Japanese skincare traditions with modern technology, and the results are luxurious, nourishing products.